slopezpereyra/EEGToolkit.jl/docs/src/index.md

 The `EEG` struct is the core data structure of this package.
 It encapsulates the raw EEG data as a dictionary of `String` to `TimeSeries` objects.
 It also contains global and channel-specific masks for conditional analysis, in the form of dictionaries of `Symbol` to `BitVector` data.
-These information is hidden from the user and can only be accessed or manipulated through the provided API, ensuring data integrity and consistency.
+This information is hidden from the user and can only be accessed or manipulated through the provided API, ensuring data integrity and consistency.